MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-session/mpsd-overview.md

 ---
-title: Multiplayer Session Directory (MPSD)
+title: Overview of Multiplayer Session Directory (MPSD)
-description: Multiplayer Session Directory (MPSD) enables a title to share the information needed to connect a group of users, to create a multiplayer session. ms.assetid: a9b029ea-4cc1-485a-8253-e1c74184f35e ms.date: 04/04/2017 ms.topic: article
+description: Enables a title to share the information needed to connect a group of users, to create a multiplayer session. ms.assetid: a9b029ea-4cc1-485a-8253-e1c74184f35e ms.date: 04/04/2017 ms.topic: article